The VMC survey -- LIV. The internal kinematics of the LMC with new VISTA observations: Modelling of the data

 In this study, we determined the dynamical centre of the LMC to be ($\alpha_0,\delta_0 = 80.30^\circ \substack{+0.05 \\ -0.05}, -69.27^\circ \substack{+0.02 \\ -0.02}$, epoch J2000), which falls within the error limits of recent values reported in the literature.
-Specifically, our results are consistent with those of other photometric studies like \citet{2022florian}, who studied the proper motion of LMC sources using inner VMC tiles, and \citet{2022choi}, who analysed the proper motion of red clump stars in the LMC using Gaia eDR3 dataset.
+Specifically, our results are consistent with those of other photometric studies such as \citetalias{2022florian}, who studied the proper motion of LMC sources using inner VMC tiles, and \citet{2022choi}, who analysed the proper motion of red clump stars in the LMC using the Gaia eDR3 dataset.
 Additionally, our results are in good agreement with the dynamical centre derived by \citet{2024nikolay} through fitting a 3D Jeans dynamical model to the Gaia DR3 dataset.
-The geometric parameters, namely the inclination angle ($i = 32.8^\circ \substack{+0.2 \\ -0.2}$) and the position angle of the line-of-nodes ($\Theta = 134.5^\circ \substack{+0.5 \\ -0.5}$), are consistent with literature values for comprehensive LMC stellar populations \citep{2020wan,2021GaiaMC}.
-Similarly, the systemic proper motion ($\mu_{W,0}, \mu_{N,0}$) values are in good agreement with those reported in the literature \citep{2021GaiaMC,2022florian,2022choi}, and the correlation between systemic motion and dynamic centre is clearly visible in the corner plot from the MCMC sampling.
-Moreover, these dynamical parameters appear consistent across different stellar populations.
+The geometric parameters, namely the inclination angle ($i = 32.8^\circ \substack{+0.2 \\ -0.2}$) and the position angle of the line-of-nodes ($\Theta = 134.5^\circ \substack{+0.5 \\ -0.5}$), are consistent with literature values for comprehensive LMC stellar populations (\citealt{2020wan}; \citetalias{2021GaiaMC}).
+Similarly, the systemic proper motion ($\mu_{W,0}, \mu_{N,0}$) values are in good agreement with those reported in the literature (\citetalias{2021GaiaMC}; \citealt{2022choi}; \citetalias{2022florian}) and the correlation between systemic motion and dynamic centre is clearly visible in the corner plot from the MCMC sampling.
+The dynamical parameters reveal both consistencies and discrepancies across different stellar populations.
+Notably, the position angle of the younger population deviates from that of the older population, suggesting that younger stars may occupy a distinct disc plane.
+This interpretation is further supported by a shift in the dynamical centre along the declination axis.
+Moreover, the younger population displays a smaller scale radius, indicative of a more centrally concentrated mass distribution relative to the older population.
+The variation in rotation velocity between the two populations is discussed in detail in Section \ref{sec:vel_curves}.

-\section{Internal Kinematics of LMC}
+\section{Internal kinematics of LMC}